DannyMRoss/grid.table.minimal/README.md

 <!-- badges: end -->

-The goal of grid.table.minimal is to …
+The goal of grid.table.minimal is to quickly format grid graphics based tables and plots.

 ## Installation